0xAX/git-cheat/README.md

 git-cheat
 ==========

-Because i like git, but it has too many commands.
+Because I like git, but it has too many commands.

 `git-cheat` is a dependency free git helper in your command-line.
-Of course here is not full list of git commands and their keys, here is the set of commands which i'm using almost every day.
-If i'm missing something, please, feel free to contribute.
+Of course here is not full list of git commands and their keys, here is the set of commands which I'm using almost every day.
+If I'm missing something, please, feel free to contribute.

 usage
 --------